+4.19.
 The Cranleigh Conservation Appraisal (CA) July 2016 produced by Waverley Borough Council describes the Cranleigh vernacular as:

 "...generally characterised by domestic scale buildings, primarily of two storeys.
-Materials are reflective of the Surrey vernacular and are generally muted tones with reddish brown brick work (of the Wealden clay), tile hanging, plain clay tile roofs (often by Swallow - a local tile maker), slate on shallower pitches, some off white render and leaded lights to windows.
-Chimneys and pots along with decorative ridge tiles, exposes eaves and strong boundary treatments are found throughout the CA".
+Materials are reflective of the Surrey vernacular and are generally muted tones with reddish brown brick work (of

-Figure 16: Cranleigh High Street image taken from Parish Council website
+Figure 15: Cranleigh High Street image taken from Parish Council website

-Buildings in Cranleigh, built during the 19th Century railway expansion period and the mid-20th Century, consists of a variety of styles (See Cranleigh Design Statement 2008).
+- 4.20.
+Buildings in Cranleigh, built during the 19th Century railway expansion period and the mid-20th Century, consists of a variety of styles (See Cranleigh Design Statement 2008). - 4.21.
 Residents expressed a desire to retain the 'village-feel' and a significant majority wanted new houses to complement the existing style of the village.
 The particular preferences reflected a range of differing styles which reflects the fact that Cranleigh does not have a homogenous style.

-4.2.1 DESIGN OF DEVELOPMENT (POLICY CRAN2)
+DESIGN OF DEVELOPMENT (POLICY CRAN2)

-One of the biggest changes in latest version of the NPPF released in July 2021 was the increased focus on design - including through the inclusion of design codes - to create better places in which to live and work and help to make development acceptable to communities.

-Good quality housing design can improve social wellbeing and the quality of life by improving the built environment, reducing crime, improving public health, easing transport problems, and providing supportive neighbourhoods.
-The Building for Life 12 (BfL12) January 2015 third edition is the Government-endorsed industry standard for the design of new housing developments.
-Building for Life is a tool for assessing the design quality of homes and neighbourhoods.
-The criteria also link to other standards for housing design, including the Government Housing Quality Indicators (HQI) standards, Secured by Design and Lifetime Homes.

-The legacy of the Lifetime Homes Standard is now being taken forward through Building Regulations in the form of a national standard for accessible, adaptable dwellings set out in Part M4(2), Category 2: Accessible and adaptable dwellings, as required under Local Plan Policy AHN3, and M4(3), Category 3: Wheelchair user dwellings.
+- 4.22.
+One of the biggest changes in the NPPF 2021 was the increased focus on design including through the inclusion of design codes - to create better places in which to live and work and help to make development acceptable to communities. - 4.23.
+Good quality housing design can improve public health and wellbeing, as well as reducing crime, easing transport problems, and providing supportive neighbourhoods.
+The Building for a Healthy Life (BHL) toolkit by Design for Homes written in partnership with Homes England, NHS England and NHS Improvement encourages healthier lifestyles to be planned into new housing developments.
+This toolkit is split across three headings of Integrated Neighbourhoods, Distinctive Places and Streets for All.
+Secured by Design (SPD) is the official police security initiative that works to improve the security of buildings and their immediate surroundings to provide safe places to live, work, shop and visit.
+The Design Guides cover a range of developments including homes (2019), commercial (2015) and self build (2019). - 4.24.
+The Lifetime Homes Standard has now been taken forward through Building Regulations in the form of a national standard for accessible, adaptable dwellings set out in Part M4(2), Category 2: Accessible and adaptable dwellings, as required under Local Plan Policy AHN3, and M4(3), Category 3: Wheelchair user dwellings.
 It is important that people with disabilities have a genuine choice of homes that meet their requirements for different sizes and types of dwellings in the highest quality environments.
 By way of a benchmark, the Greater London Authority has set the requirement at 10% compliance with M4(3) for new developments.
-The West Surrey Strategic Housing Market Assessment 2015 identified that Waverley is likely to see significant increases in people with mobility issues between 2013 and 2033 increasing from 4,878 people to 8,405 an increase of 72.3%.
-The SHMA suggested that need for overall specialist housing for older people calculated would be 14% of the overall household growth.

-In 2010 the number of wheelchair users in England with unmet housing need was estimated at 78,300 households.
-The 'Mind the Step' report by Habinteg confirmed that a number of local authorities a number of authorities had adopted the policy that 10% of all new homes should be built to full wheelchair standard.

-The guide 'Building for Life 12' provides the following framework that stakeholders should use for development along with other polices contained within this plan for Cranleigh to achieve the industry standard's 'Built for Life' quality mark:

-1. Connections - Does the scheme integrate into its surroundings by reinforcing existing connections and creating new ones, while also respecting existing buildings and land uses around the development site?
+The West Surrey Strategic Housing Market

-&lt;sup>7 Design Council (2015) Building for Life 12: Third Edition
+&lt;sup>4 Design for Homes Building for a Healthy Life July 2020